 AI-powered code review and testing tools within a DevSecOps platform can help identify and address security flaws or coding errors before they make it into production.
 This not only saves time but also reduces technical debt and improves overall software quality.
 When AI tools are part of an integrated platform, teams can also blend AI with root cause analysis to fix errors in CI/CD pipelines and release secure code faster.
 The goal is to apply automated code quality scanning and security scanning to all of the code the organization is producing, especially AI-generated code.

-In addition, teams can easily track the ROI of AI with a platform's built-in analytics that measure the impact of AI on productivity.
+In addition, teams can easily track the ROI of AI with a platform's built-in analytics, which provide valuable insights such as the impact of AI on productivity.

 AI will play a critical role in the evolution of DevSecOps platforms, reshaping how development, security, and operations teams collaborate to accelerate software development without sacrificing quality and security.
 Business leaders will want to see how their investments in AI-powered tools are paying off — and developers should embrace this scrutiny and leverage the opportunity to showcase how their work aligns with the organization’s broader goals.

-By adopting a holistic approach that evaluates code quality, collaboration, downstream costs, and developer experience, teams can leverage AI technologies to enhance human efforts.
+By adopting a holistic approach that evaluates code quality, collaboration, downstream costs, and developer experience, teams can leverage AI technologies to enhance human efforts while also driving business impact.